 My dad says I have always been good with my hands.
 From the time I was about four years old I could be found by his side “fixing” what needed to be fixed, be it the house or the car.
 By age six I was disassembling lawn mowers, radios and cars—I didn’t start learning to reassemble until I was about ten.

-I have never been one for the traditional means of learning, I have always been better at the hands on approach and the same holds true for knife making.
+I have never been one for traditional means of learning, I have always been better at the hands-on approach and the same holds true for knife making.

 With the help of my good friend and mentor Goya Kenny I have made my way to learning the ins and outs of this trade I have come to love.
 As far as personal mottos go mine seems to be, “I never make a mistake, I either succeed or learn!”
 Please enjoy my knives and if you see something you can’t live without….
 Let me know, I’d love to make one for you!